 Part of the applicants are invited to the second stage.
 The invitation to the second stage is sent to the applicants at latest 7 days in advance.

 Selected applicants will be invited for an interview.
 The interviews can be conducted over Skype if necessary.
 The interview is intended to evaluate the applicant’s potential to complete the studies successfully.

 Other programme-specific application instructions

-The Master’s Programme in Creative Sustainability (CS) is a multidisciplinary master’s degree programme organised by the following departments and schools of Aalto University:
+The Master’s Programme in Creative Sustainability is a multidisciplinary programme, and courses are offered by the following departments and schools of Aalto University:

 - Department of Design; School of Arts, Design and Architecture

 - Department of Management Studies; School of Business

 - Department of Bioproducts and Biosystems; School of Chemical Engineering

 - Department of Architecture; School of Arts, Design and Architecture